Verify, repair, upgrade, and restore projects

 If the verification process detects problems that can cause data loss, the repair process does not fix these automatically.
 You need to repair these problems manually.
 To find out whether a particular issue is handled automatically or manually, refer to the verification log.

 Repair/upgrade mode By default, the repair and upgrade processes run in non-silent mode.
-When running the processes in non-silent mode, ALM may pause and prompt you for information when an error occurs.
+When running the processes in non-silent mode, you may be prompted for information when an error occurs.
 Instead, you can select to run the processes in silent mode.
-When running the processes in silent mode, ALM aborts the processes without prompting you for input.
+When running the processes in silent mode, the processes are aborted without prompting you for input.

 Use verified, repaired, or upgraded projects in a previous version

-After a project is verified or repaired, you can still use it with a previous ALM version.
+After a project is verified or repaired, you can still use it with a previous version.

-After a project is upgraded, you can no longer use the project with a previous ALM version.
+After a project is upgraded, you can no longer use the project with a previous version.

 Back to top

-The following table lists the latest ALM versions that support direct upgrade from previous ALM versions.
+The following table describes the latest versions to which you can directly upgrade projects from previous versions.

 From versions Latest version to support direct upgrade